oneapi-src/oneAPI-samples/RenderingToolkit/02_embree_gsg/README.md

 | Objective                         | Description
 |:---                               |:---
-| What you will learn               | How to build and run a basic sample programing the Embree API from the Render Kit.
+| What you will learn               | How to build and run a basic sample program using the Embree API from the Render Kit.
 | Time to complete                  | 5 minutes

 ## Purpose